I recently joined a group called Hope*Writers. One of the statements in their manifesto says,

 YOUR MUSINGS THIS WEEK…

-So, as we contemplate entering into Joy and Intention in the Journey, please let me ask you…
+So, as we together consider entering into this journey with joy and intention, please let me ask you…

-Will you share one way you plan to “muse” well in order to encourage the rest of us?
+- Will you share in the comments one way you plan to “muse” well in order to encourage the rest of us?

 Love you, Colleen

-To receive Mrs Vans Musings in your inbox, just click on the Email Request button in the sidebar.
+To receive Mrs Vans Musings in your inbox, just click on the Email Request button below.
 We’d love to keep in touch that way…

 The post Why Mrs Vans Musings? appeared first on colleenvannieuwkerk.com.